jimmieego/a11y-intro/a11y-intro-dev.md

 ---
 <!-- .slide: data-background="images/background/01.svg" -->

-## Hide elements

-Elements explicitly hidden from the DOM will not be included in accessibility tree
+<p style="margin-left: 1.3em;">Elements explicitly hidden from the DOM will not be included in accessibility tree</p>

 ```css
 [hidden] {